-The next two essays in the volume concentrate on donor-worker interactions in nonprofits and the incentives of different actors.
-Hansmann, Kessler and McClellan compare the exit decisions of hospitals under different forms of ownership.
-As discussed above, one of the implications of the model is that non-profits will continue to produce when there are negative profits.
-For-profits will generally not.
-This gap stems from the ability of non-profits to subsidize production out of donations and endowment, and from the occasional inclination of non-profits to overproduce.
+The volume that follows explores the governance of nonprofit organizations.
+It contains seven chapters: two on art museums, three on hospitals, and two on nonprofits generally.
+The first two chapters in the volume concentrate on donor-worker interactions in nonprofits and the incentives of different actors.
+Hansmann, Kessler, and McClellan examine the closure decisions of different hospitals.
+As discussed above, one of the implications of the model is that nonprofits will continue to produce when there are negative profits.
+For-profits generally will not.
+This gap stems from the ability of nonprofits to subsidize production out of donations and endowment and from the occasional inclination of nonprofits to overproduce.

 In particular, the decision to close seems likely to really matter to the workers at a nonprofit institution.
 Closures are almost surely going to include layoffs and a substantial loss of welfare to the workers.
 As such, if workers are able to influence management, we should expect management to be particularly influenced to fight closures.
 Furthermore, some closures are likely to include managers themselves losing their jobs-something managers are likely to oppose.
-As such, the closure decision is an area where we should really expect the weak governance of non-profits to matter.
-Non-profits, with substantial endowments and weak governance, are likely to cater to their workers and stay open when comparable for-profits are likely to close.
+As such, the closure decision is an area where we should really expect the weak governance of nonprofits to matter.
+Nonprofits with substantial endowments and weak governance are likely to cater to their workers and stay open when comparable for-profits are likely to close.

-Hansmann, Kessler and McClellan look at the responses of hospitals to changes in local demand.
-They look at exogenous shifts in an area's population of Medicare eligible population.
-This population represents a disproportionately large share of potential hospital clients; in principle, hospitals should be expected to rein in capacity when this key population falls.
-Hansmann, Kessler and McClellan compare different ownership groups: for-profit and non-profit hospitals.
-They find that both types of hospitals respond equally to increase in demand, but decreases in demand create a greater decline in for-profit than in non-profit hospitals.
+Hansmann, Kessler, and McClellan look at the responses of hospitals to changes in local demand.
+They look at exogenous shifts in an area's population of Medicare-eligible population.
+This population represents one of the more lucrative populations of potential hospital clients, and, in principle, hospitals should be expected to rein in capacity when this key population falls.
+Hansmann, Kessler, and McClellan compare different ownership groups: for-profit and nonprofit hospitals.
+They find that both types of hospitals respond equally to increase in demand, but decreases in demand create a greater decline in for-profit than in nonprofit hospitals.

-They can then further distinguish between different types of non-profit hospitals.
-Religious hospitals appear to contract more readily than secular non-profit hospitals.
+They can then further distinguish between different types of nonprofit hospitals.
+Religious hospitals appear to contract more readily than secular nonprofit hospitals.
 This may occur because there is residual claimant in the case of religious hospitals (the church) that imposes some discipline on these hospitals.
-In the framework of the model, it might be that ultimately management, in the case of religious hospitals (presumably the chief officers in the church), are not nearly as strongly opposed to closures as top management in non-profit hospitals.
+In the framework of the model, it might be that in the case of religious hospitals (presumably with the chief officers in the church), management ultimately is not nearly as strongly opposed to closures as top management in nonprofit hospitals.
 Cardinals will not lose their jobs if a hospital shuts down-chief executives of hospitals will.
-As such, the differences between secular and religious hospitals again emphasize the importance of weak governance in the decision making of non-profit firms.
-Even though donors who care about overall national health would presumably prefer it if the resources of a hospital in a declining area were used elsewhere, managers will tend to keep the hospital open.
+As such, the differences between secular and religious hospitals again emphasize the importance of weak governance in the decision making of nonprofit firms.
+Although donors who care about overall national health would presumably prefer it if the resources of a hospital in a declining area were used elsewhere, managers will tend to keep the hospital open.

 Goetzmann and Oster examine the donor-management conflict in the area of art museums.
-They emphasize that art museums serve three constituencies: donors, curators and the public.
+They emphasize that art museums serve three constituencies: donors, curators, and the public.
 Donors, they argue, seek social prestige through the prominent placement of donated art.
 Art museum workers and managers are generally connoisseurs who care primarily about preservation and perhaps their own research.
-Presumably the public is particularly interested in the entertainment value of the museum experience.
+Presumably, the public is particularly interested in the entertainment value of the museum experience.